 This was an unannounced focussed inspection on the use of restrictive practices.
 Residents were supported to live a good quality of life in this centre.
 Restrictive practices in use had been identified, risk assessed and only used to promote the wellbeing, independence and safety of individual residents.
-There was a personcentred culture of care in the service and the use of restrictive practices had been kept to a minimum over the past number of years.
+There was a personcentred culture of care in the service and the use of restrictive practices had been kept to a minimum.
+Restrictive devices in use had remained stable with an average of four to five bedrails and one to two lap belts used by residents over the past three years.